Olivier-Boudeville-EDF/Sim-Diasca/myriad/doc/Ceylan-Myriad-Layer-data-management-services-english.rst

 For Basic, Old-School Ciphering ...............................

-The spirit here is to go another route than modern public-key cryptography: the classic, basic, chained, symmetric cryptography techniques used in this section apply to contexts where a preliminary, safe exchange *can* happen between peers (ex: based on a real-life communication).
+The spirit here is to go another route than modern public-key cryptography: the classic, basic, chained, symmetric cryptography techniques used in this section apply to contexts where a preliminary, safe exchange *can* happen between peers (e.g. based on a real-life communication).

 Then any number of passes of low-key, unfashioned algorithms (including one based on a Mealy machine) are applied to the data that is to cypher or decypher.